 It should be noted that the financial information is derived from the draft 20 Year Strategic Financial Plan for the years the 2017-18 to 2036-37.
-The plan will be presented to the Council on 21 August 2018 and it is possible that the values included in the schedules may change following the review.
+The plan will be presented to Council at its meeting to be held on 21 August 2018 and it is possible that the values included in the schedules may change following the review.
 Any changes will then be reflected in the final Corporate Business Plan 2018-19 to 2022-23.